jimanloi/jimanloi/README.md

 ## 🙂 About me

 Hello!
 My name is Manloi.
-I am based in Brussels.
+I am based in Brussels, Belgium.
 I have a professional background in operations, coordination and strategic communications within international organisations.
 My work has focused on topics such as:
 - Climate change
 - Development
 - International partnerships